NorSC/supervisor-search/_supervisors/maria-salama.md

   - R
   - TensorFlow
   - Ruby
+additional_details: >-
-additional_details: "My research revolves around software architectures, especially for self-adaptive, cloud based and IoT software systems.
-I am currently focusing on the recent emerging architectures, e.g. microservices, serverless, software defined networks.
+  My research revolves around software architectures, especially for self-adaptive, cloud based and IoT software systems.
+I am currently focusing on the recent emerging architectures, e.g. microservices, serverless.
 I am also working on virtual research environments (VRE) for environmental science, green computing, and sustainability.
 Any research projects around these topics are welcome to discuss.
-Some ideas are listed below:\r
+Some ideas are listed below:

-  \r

-  -\tMeasuring/ simulating carbon footprint of cloud-based software systems\r
+  * Measuring/ simulating carbon footprint of cloud-based software systems

-  -\tManaging trade-offs between statistical accuracy of environmental data models and carbon footprint\r
+  * Managing trade-offs between statistical accuracy of environmental data models and carbon footprint

-  -\tModelling and simulation of microservices software architecture/ serverless architecture/ software defined networks\r
+  * Modelling and simulation of microservices software architecture

+  * Modelling and simulation of serverless architecture

-  -\tVirtual Research Environment for Digital Twins\r/ Smart cities
+  * Virtual Research Environment for Digital Twins

-  \r\n"
 additional_details_msc: ""
 ---